Sr1n1ha/coding-challenges/Readme.md

 # A set of coding challenges for engineering roles at Archistar

 ## Purpose
-Aim of this test is threefold,
+Aim of these test are threefold,

 - evaluate your software engineering capability
 - judge your technical experience and maturity